Dmarshmello/MACropad/README.md

 <h1>Macropad - MAC x SMEE</h1>

 <p>This project involves building a 4x4 switch macropad with a rotary encoder and a single button.
-It was developed for the Monash Association of Coding (MAC) Macropad Workshop.
+It was developed for the Monash Association of Coding (MAC) Macropad Workshop.</p>

 <div style="display: flex; margin-bottom: 30px;">
     <img src="images/mat.jpg" alt="Diode Orientation" style="width:350px; margin-right: 10px;">